Actindo-AG/Documentation/RetailSuiteAccounting/Operation/03_ManageOpenItems.md

 # Manage the open items

-Open items are any business transactions that have not yet been completed.
-By checking the open items, you can monitor cash movements and avoid liquidity problems.
+Open items are any business transactions that have not yet been settled.
+By checking the open items, you can monitor cash movements and control the liquidity.

 There are two view modes: